-- 1. Using the WebUI, navigate to SSL Termination and click Add a new SSL Certificate - 2.
-Select Upload prepared PEM/PFX file - 3.
-Enter an appropriate label (name) for the certificate, e.g. Cert1 - 4.
-Browse to and select the relevant certificate file - 5. for PFX files, enter the PFX File Password - 6.
-Click Add Certificate e) Configuring SSL Termination
+- 1. Using the WebUI, navigate to SSL Termination and click Add a new SSL Certificate. - 2.
+Select Upload prepared PEM/PFX file. - 3.
+Enter an appropriate Label (name) for the certificate, e.g. Cert1. - 4.
+Browse to and select the relevant certificate file. - 5. for PFX files, enter the PFX File Password. - 6.
+Click Add Certificate.

 You can also create a CSR on the load balancer.
 If this is required, select the Create A New SSL Certificate (CSR) option instead of Upload prepared PEM/PFX file in step 2 above.
-For additional information please refer to the Administration Manual and search for "Generating a CSR on the Load Balancer".
+For additional information please refer to Generating a CSR on the Load Balancer.